wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 Getting started
 ===============

-To get started with Wazuh Cloud, you need to create a Wazuh Cloud account and set up the environment, a deployment that contains all the Wazuh components ready to be used.
+To get started with Wazuh Cloud, you need to create a Wazuh Cloud account and set up your environment, a deployment that contains all the Wazuh components ready to be used.
 Creating an environment is streamlined for you.
-Installing the Wazuh components, defining scalability, and updating the solution is all handled by Wazuh.
-To start using Wazuh Cloud, you need to access the Wazuh WUI and simply deploy the Wazuh agent to your endpoints.
+Installing and updating the Wazuh components, and defining scalability, is all handled by Wazuh Cloud.
+Once your environment is ready, you need to access the Wazuh WUI and simply deploy the Wazuh agent to your endpoints.

 .. _cloud_getting_started_sign_up: